JokerQyou/snextensions/README.md

 # Notice

+**2023-03-01 Update**

+I've not used StandardNotes for a long time, so it's impractical for me to keep an eye for all the extension updates.
+For this reason I'm archiving this repository.
+You can still use the code as is, or fork and modify to suit your own needs.
+Happy hacking!

 Previously (last year) the URL was `https://snext.netlify.com/index.json`.
 But early this year Netlify decided to change the domain used by hosted apps.